AdobeDocs/experience-manager-64.de-DE/help/forms/developing/programmatically-endpoints.md

 ## Hinzufügen von SOAP-Endpunkten {#adding-soap-endpoints}

 Sie können einen SOAP-Endpunkt mithilfe der AEM Forms Java API programmgesteuert zu einem Dienst hinzufügen.
-Durch Hinzufügen eines SOAP-Endpunkts aktivieren Sie eine Clientanwendung, um den Dienst mithilfe des SOAP-Modus aufzurufen.
-Wenn Sie also Verbindungseigenschaften festlegen, die zum Aufrufen von AEM Forms erforderlich sind, können Sie den SOAP-Modus auswählen.
+By adding a SOAP endpoint, you enable a client application to invoke the service by using the SOAP mode.
+That is, when setting connection properties required to invoke AEM Forms, you can select the SOAP mode.

 >[!NOTE]
 >